thehyve/ohdsi-omop-pioneer/docs/conventions.md

 	   Exception: When ``observation_period.observation_period_end_date can`` not be derived, take last date of ETL run.

 ### Condition Occurrence
-If the protocol states that each person in the dataset has prostate cancer, and if this doesn't immediately become clear from dataset ifself, map for each person the condition "Malignant tumor of prostate" (concept_id: 4163261) to the Condition Occurrence table.
+In some cases the primary diagnosis is not captured in the data itself, but has to derived from the protocol.
+For instance in ERSPC, the diagnosis of prostate cancer is not recorded separately (only a year of PCa diagnosis is given).
+In that case a condition occurrence record "Malignant tumor of prostate" ([4163261](https://athena.ohdsi.org/search-terms/terms/4163261)) is stored.

 ### Care site & Location
 Due to privacy reasons, the exact care site and location values are not mapped to the corresponding OMOP tables.